 I’m here to tell you that nothing they did was your fault.
 Everything you went through isn’t a reflection of who you are as a person.
 I know my confidence had hit an all-time low and I couldn’t understand why I wasn’t good enough.
 I’m glad I came to my senses and realized their toxic actions had nothing to do with me.

 We shouldn’t let someone’s hurtful decisions make us feel worthless.
 As you continue to heal from being in a toxic relationship, you’ll quickly realize you’re worth it.
 You deserve to be loved, respected, and cared for!

 Staying Single is Okay

 During my singleness, I’ve learned a lot about myself.
-I’ve been able to find my confidence, love myself, and improve mentally, physically, and emotionally.
-There was a weight lifted and I found out how to be happy without having someone by my side.
-Being in a relationship shouldn’t define your happiness — make sure you fall in love with yourself first.
+I’ve been able to find my confidence and improve mentally, physically, and emotionally.
+There was a weight lifted and I found out how to be happy without a man.
+Being in a relationship shouldn’t define your happiness — make sure you fall in love with yourself first!